MetaState: Persistent Working Memory Enhances Reasoning in Discrete Diffusion Language Models: Related Work

 \subsection{Continuous Diffusion and Latent Reasoning}

-To fully use continuous context, prior work proposes modifying the diffusion kernel or the decoding interface.
-CADD and CANDI~\citep{zheng2025continuously, pynadath2025candi} couple discrete masking with continuous diffusion, introducing hybrid diffusion kernels that change the underlying diffusion formulation.
+To fully use continuous context, prior work proposes modifying either the diffusion kernel or the decoding interface.
+CADD and CANDI~\citep{zheng2025continuously, pynadath2025candi} couple discrete masking with continuous diffusion through hybrid kernels, changing the forward and reverse diffusion formulation and training the backbone to operate under that process.
+MetaState targets a different level: it keeps the original discrete diffusion backbone frozen and adds an external recurrent state at the sampling-and-remasking boundary.
+Other decoding-side methods such as LRD and RCD~\citep{zhu2025latent, hu2026residual} replace hard token sampling with probability mixtures, whereas MetaState leaves the discrete path intact and adds a parallel cross-step memory path.
 DCoLT~\citep{huang2025reinforcing} designs a trajectory-level reasoning policy.
-Other methods such as LRD and RCD~\citep{zhu2025latent, hu2026residual} replace hard token sampling with probability mixtures.
 In continuous image diffusion, Recurrent Interface Networks~\citep{jabri2022scalable} maintain persistent latent tokens across denoising steps, and Diffusion Forcing~\citep{chen2024diffusion} couples an RNN with the diffusion process.
 In AR modeling, several latent reasoning methods propagate continuous latent representations to bypass discrete decoding bottlenecks, including Coconut, CODI, Soft Thinking and SwiReasoning~\citep{hao2024training, shen2025codi, zhang2025soft, shi2025swireasoning}.
 Building on this line of work, LaDiR and STAR-LDM~\citep{kang2025ladir, lovelace2026stop} use latent diffusion for trajectory planning.
 However, these techniques only apply to sequential generation and do not transfer to the dLLM paradigm.
-As a result, dLLMs still lack a mechanism to maintain continuous memory across diffusion steps to address the Information Island issue.
+As a result, dLLMs still lack a frozen-backbone mechanism that maintains continuous memory across diffusion steps to address the Information Island issue.